 It’s common knowledge that milk contains calcium, vitamin A, vitamin D, and a healthy mix of fats.
 But it also comes with some problems.
 Dairy is fairly high in natural sugars, and its consumption has been linked with allergies, eczema, acne, and digestive issues.
-Humans are notably the only species to drink milk past infancy, and in countries like Indonesia, most people don’t even do that.
+Humans are notably the only species to drink milk past infancy, and in some countries like Indonesia, most people don’t even do that.
 For these reasons, many nutritionists and dietitians see little value in dairy for adults.

 On top of that, individual appetites tend to drop off when babies become toddlers.
 The contrast from a rapid growth phase during infancy can be concerning for parents who want to be sure their kid is getting enough nutrients.
 Milk helps bridge that nutritional gap while soothing caretaker anxieties, despite being somewhat of a reactive choice.

-It is not a flawless choice either.
-“Many children tend to drink too much milk, which can interfere with their body’s ability to absorb iron, which can result in anemia,” says registered dietitian Diana Gariglio-Clelland.
+It’s not a flawless choice either.
+“Many children tend to drink too much milk, which can interfere with their body’s ability to absorb iron, which can result in anemia,” says dietitian Diana Gariglio-Clelland.
 In some cases, toddlers can become somewhat dependent on milk and avoid solid foods as a result.
 “Drinking milk can also reduce the child’s appetite because it’s rich in protein and fat,” she says.
 And in extreme instances, children can appear to be addicted to milk.